-Artsadmin's relationship with European partners is crucial including its EU-funded networks Imagine 2020, Create to Connect, Bamboo.
+Artsadmin’s relationship with European partners is crucial including its EU-funded networks Imagine 2020, Create to Connect and Bamboo.

 Since 2013, Artsadmin have delivered the Unlimited commissions programme with Shape Arts, aiming to embed work by disabled artists within the UK cultural sector, reach new audiences and shift perceptions of disabled people.